|

 IEooc_Methods4_Video2

-LCA basics: Simple comparative LCA: Practice systems thinking and quantitative systems analysis, work with system definitions, apply life cycle thinking to electric vehicles and electric transportation.
+Exercise: Simple comparative LCA: Practice systems thinking and quantitative systems analysis, work with system definitions, apply life cycle thinking to electric vehicles and electric transportation.
 Prerequisites: No advanced math required.
 Level of difficulty: (+)

 IEooc_Methods4_Exercise1.